Yosakoi

 Yosakoi (よさこい) is a unique style of dance that originated in Japan and that is performed at festivals and events all over the country.
-The first Yosakoi festival was held in 1954 in Kōchi, Japan, on the island of Shikoku.
+The first yosakoi festival was held in 1954 in Kōchi, Japan, on the island of Shikoku.
 Yosakoi-style dancing has spread throughout much of Japan.
 The style of dance is highly energetic, combining traditional Japanese dance movements with modern music.
 The choreographed dances are often performed by large teams.
 Along with a number of professional yosakoi schools and town dance teams, yosakoi is also a popular event during the sports festivals held by Japanese elementary, junior, and senior high schools.
 Its participants include men and women of almost all ages – sometimes within a single team.

 Costumes and naruko

 The costumes used by yosakoi teams vary widely.
 Happi coats and yukata are the most predominant costumes and can be seen in a wide variety of colors.
 However, some groups choose costumes that are based on historical attire, popular fashions, or ethnic fashions.
 Typically, all members of a team wear similar costumes.

 One of the defining aspects of yosakoi dance is the use of naruko: small wooden clappers that are held in the hands of each dancer.
 Naruko were originally used in Kōchi Prefecture to scare birds away from rice fields.
 The traditional naruko has black and yellow beaters on a wooden body, but most modern yosakoi groups create their own naruko, choosing colors and materials that match their costumes.
-The use of naruko is required in yosakoi dance, but many groups also use other hand-held instruments or props, such as drums, other percussion instruments, flags, batons, and floats.
+The use of naruko is required in traditional yosakoi dance, but many groups also use other hand-held instruments or props, such as drums, other percussion instruments, flags, batons, and floats.

 Yosakoi Naruko Dancing

-The official yosakoi dance is based on a song called "Yosakoi Naruko Dancing", written by Takemasa Eisaku.
+The official yosakoi dance is based on a song called "Yosakoi Naruko Dancing", written by Eisaku Takemasa.
 This song was created by combining elements of three songs: "Yosakoi-bushi" ("yosakoi melody"), "Yocchore" (a children's song), and "Jinma-mo" (a folk song of Kōchi Prefecture).
 The original competition in Kōchi requires that each team's music include some part of this original music.
 Competitions and festivals in other areas may not have this requirement (thus allowing teams to compose their own music), or may require that elements of different local folk songs are worked into the dance routines.
 Takemasa has given the copyright on "Yosakoi Naruko Dancing" to the public.